 As far as the bulk of the report that pertains the current question of property restitution, it is serviceable.
-In particular, the authors are correct that there has been no property restitution via the Polish Parliament.
+In particular, the authors are correct that there has been no property restitution via the Polish Parliament since 1989.
 They also admit truthfully, however, that some Jewish "communal properties" have been returned via administrative means.
 In fact, many religious and other community real estate and land have been restored, not just to Jews but all other faiths, including Catholics, Protestants, and Muslims.
 This fact alone should put the accusations of any religious bigotry to rest, including the anti-Jewish ones.

 Yet, one must also stress with the authors of the reports that there has been no law on property restitution enacted by the Parliament.
 Why?

 NYT: If the study findings are accurate, why do you think that Poland lags behind other Eastern European nations in creating restitution procedures, in accord with the Terezin Declaration.
 Other countries that are signatories on the Terezin Declaration were also under Soviet rule but may have managed to establish at least some process for processing property claims, according to the report.
 What do you think has been the other obstacles in Poland?
 The subsequent governments?
 Destroyed documents?
 Anti-semitism?
 Legal issues?
 Legislative hurdles?
 A combination?

 MJC: It is a good question.
 Multiple factors are at work here.
 They include the sordid past, technical problems, legal issues, leftist ideologies, and current politics.